-Ask for money for immigration attorney, visa fees, travel.
+Ask for money, including for an attorney, visa fees, and travel.

 Ask for personal information, including name, address, phone number, driver’s license, passport information, and bank account details.

-Emails are usually from free email accounts such as gmail or hotmail or use oddly branded email addresses with hyphens or city names.
+Emails are usually from free email accounts such as gmail or hotmail.com or use oddly branded email addresses or domains with hyphens.

 Use words like URGENT or IMMEDIATE ATTENTION REQUIRED.

-What should you do if you suspect Recruitment Fraud?
+What should you do if you suspect Recruitment or Investment Fraud?